-- a, the Contract involves the use of an identified asset - b. the Company has substantially all of the economic benefits from use of the asset through the period of lease - c. the Company has the right to direct the use of asset
+- a. the Contract involves the use of an identified asset - b. the Company has substantially all of the economic benefits from use of the asset through the period of lease - c. the Company has the right to direct the use of asset rewards of ownership to the lessee, the contract is classified as a finance lease.
+All other leases are classified as operating leases.

-Leases as Lesson
+Leases as Lessor

 Leases for which the Company is a lessor is classified as a finance or operating lease.
-When ever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee, the contract is classified as a finance lease.
+When ever the terms of the lease transfer substantially all the risks and rewards of ownership to the leases the contract is classified as a finance lease.
 All other leases are classified as operating leases.